Navajo: Livestock Reduction 1930s–1950s

-The Navajo Livestock Reduction was imposed upon the Navajo Nation by the federal government starting in the 1933, during the Great Depression.
-Under various forms it continued into the 1950s.
+The Navajo Livestock Reduction was imposed upon the Navajo Nation by the federal government starting in 1933, during the Great Depression.
+Under various forms, it continued into the 1950s.
 Worried about large herds in the arid climate, at a time when the Dust Bowl was endangering the Great Plains, the government decided that the land of the Navajo Nation could support only a fixed number of sheep, goats, cattle, and horses.
 The Federal government believed that land erosion was worsening in the area and the only solution was to reduce the number of livestock.

 In 1933, John Collier was appointed commissioner of the BIA.
 In many ways, he worked to reform government relations with the Native American tribes, but the reduction program was devastating for the Navajo, for whom their livestock was so important.
 The government set land capacity in terms of "sheep units".
 In 1930 the Navajos grazed 1,100,000 mature sheep units.
 These sheep provided half the cash income for the individual Navajo.

 Collier's solution was to first launch a voluntary reduction program, which was made mandatory two years later in 1935.
-The government paid for part of the value of each animal, but it did nothing to compensate for the loss of future yearly income for so many Navajo.
+The government paid for part of the value of each animal, but it did nothing to compensate for the loss of future yearly income for many Navajo.
 In the matrilineal and matrilocal world of the Navajo, women were especially hurt, as many lost their only source of income with the reduction of livestock herds.

 The Navajos did not understand why their centuries-old practices of raising livestock should change.
 They were united in opposition but they were unable to stop it.
-Historian Brian Dippie notes that the Indian Rights Association denounced Collier as a 'dictator' and accused him of a "near reign of terror" on the Navajo reservation.
-Dippie adds that, "He became an object of 'burning hatred' among the very people whose problems so preoccupied him."
+Historian Brian Dippie notes that the Indian Rights Association denounced Collier as a "dictator" and accused him of a "near reign of terror" on the Navajo reservation.
+Dippie adds that "He became an object of 'burning hatred' among the very people whose problems so preoccupied him."
 The long-term result was strong Navajo opposition to Collier's Indian New Deal.

-Navajo Code Talkers in World War II
+Navajo code talkers in World War II

-Many Navajo young people moved to cities to work in urban factories in World War II.
+Many Navajo young people moved to cities to work in urban factories during World War II.
 Many Navajo men volunteered for military service in keeping with their warrior culture, and they served in integrated units.
 The War Department in 1940 rejected a proposal by the BIA that segregated units be created for the Indians.
 The Navajos gained firsthand experience with how they could assimilate into the modern world, and many did not return to the overcrowded reservation, which had few jobs.

-Four hundred Navajo code talkers played a famous role during World War II by relaying radio messages using their own language.
-The Japanese were unable to understand or decode it.